 If you receive an email from a colleague and you are not sure if they really sent it, always verify by contacting the person directly at their campus phone number.

-These scam emails mention the sender's desire to give away, donate, or otherwise gift a high-end piano for free.
+These scam emails mention the sender's desire to give away, donate, or otherwise gift a high-end piano or tools for free.
 They may reference the name of an actual UMD employee in order to appear legitimate.
 They may ask you to contact this person at a non-university email address and ask you to use your personal email address when corresponding.

-The intent of this scam is to eventually get you to pay some kind of fee in order to move the piano.
+The intent of this scam is to eventually get you to pay some kind of fee in order to move the item.
 They may also steal your university credentials by asking you to log in to a bogus site.

 Always be suspicious of any email that asks you to use a non-university email address to respond - this allows scammers to hide from the organization they are targeting.
 Additionally, any offer that could be considered "too good to be true" is likely just that.